 Simply put, Parkour is the art and discipline of movement.

-Doing parkour would mean that one is overcoming obstacles in an efficient or creative manner using only their bodies.
+Doing parkour would mean that one is overcoming obstacles in an efficient or creative manner using only their body.
 Parkour often includes: running, jumping, swinging, flipping, vaulting, and climbing.

 par·kourpärˈko͝or/noun: the activity or sport of moving rapidly through an area, typically in an urban environment, negotiating obstacles by running, jumping, and climbing.